37% More Net Wealth

-These basic financial literacy questions from Lusardi and Mitchell are a great way to test your own knowledge or start a conversation with someone whose financial literacy you want to encourage.
+These financial literacy questions from Lusardi and Mitchell are a great way to test your own knowledge or start a conversation with someone whose financial literacy you want to encourage.

 Question 1 is about how interest is applied to savings.